secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Web Requests/HTTP Fundamentals/HTTP Headers.md

 > **Exercise:** Try to go through all of the above headers, and see whether you can recall the usage for each of them.

-- In addition to viewing headers, cURL also allows us to set request headers with the `-H` flag, as we will see in a later section.
-Some headers, like the `User-Agent` or `Cookie` headers, have their own flags.
-For example, we can use the `-A` to set our `User-Agent`, as follows:
+- In addition to viewing headers, cURL also allows us to set request headers with the `-H` flag.
+- Some headers, like the `User-Agent` or `Cookie` headers, have their own flags.
+- We can use the `-A` to set our `User-Agent`.
 ```shell-session
 secmancer@htb[/htb]$ curl https://www.inlanefreight.com -A 'Mozilla/5.0'